v-rajagt/IntuneDocs/intune/fundamentals/reports.md

 ### Who can access the data?

-Users with the following permissions can review audit logs:
+Users with the following permissions can review logs:

 - Global Administrator
 - Intune Service Administrator
-- Administrators assigned to an Intune role with **Audit data** - **Read** permissions
+- Administrators assigned to an Intune role with **Read** permissions

 ## Non-compliant devices report (Operational)
 The Non-compliant devices report surfaces data typically used by Helpdesk or admin roles to identify problems and help remediate issues.
 The data found in these reports is timely, calls out unexpected behavior, and is meant to be actionable.
 The report is available alongside the workload, making the non-compliant devices report accessible without browsing away from active workflows.
 This report provides filtering, searching, paging, and sorting capabilities.
+The summary page shows dashboard tiles for the aggregated metrics.

 You can view the **Noncompliant devices** report using the following steps: